kubernetes/dashboard/docs/developer/architecture.md

 The backend runs in a Kubernetes cluster as a Kubernetes service.
 Alternatively, it may run anywhere outside of the cluster, given that it can connect to the master.
-The backend is an HTTP server that proxies data requests to appropriate remote backends (e.g., Kubernetes API server or Heapster) or implements business logic.
+The backend is an HTTP server that proxies data requests to appropriate remote backends (e.g., Kubernetes API) or implements business logic.
 The backend implements business logic when remote backends APIs do not support required use case directly, e.g., “get a list of pods with their CPU usage metric timeline”.
 The figure below outlines the architecture of the project: